mac389/Drug-Forum-Data-Mining/docs/ontology_manuscript.md

          person(X),
          substance_ingested(X,s2)

 This goal expresses the knowledge that individual _X_ has a likelihood of _p_ of ingesting  substance _s1_ if we know that he ingested substance _s2_.
-For this goal we calculate _p_ as the number of times that _s1_ is mentioned in the same document as _s2_ relative to the number of times _s1_ is mentioned.
-This is mathematically equivalent to the conditional probability of ingesting _s1_ given ingestion of _s2_.
+For this goal we calculate the conditional probability of ingesting _s1_ given ingestion of _s2_.

 ### Results